githubnext/vitale/README.md

 ## Known issues

-- TypeScript checking in notebook cells doesn't work very well: it doesn't use the project's `tsconfig.json`, it can't find project files, and it doesn't handle cell dependencies correctly
 - cancelling an execution only cancels it client-side; if you get your server stuck you can restart it with `Vitale: Restart Kernel`
 - rerunning a React cell doesn't hot reload; the component is remounted and